facebookarchive/BOLT/docs/OptimizingClang.md

 The number of misses per thousand instructions went down from 22 to 15, significantly reducing the number of stalls in the CPU front-end.
 Notice how the number of executed instructions stayed roughly the same.
-That's because we didn't run any optimizations beyound the ones affecting the code layout.
+That's because we didn't run any optimizations beyond the ones affecting the code layout.
 Other than instruction cache misses, BOLT also improves branch mispredictions, iTLB misses, and misses in L2 and L3.

 ## Using Clang for Other Applications